Tourism, fisheries, construction and other output oriented activities

 The government budget proposed for 2022 shows that the overall fiscal balance in percent of GDP is estimated to narrow to a fiscal deficit of 17% in 2021 from 24% in 2020.
 This reflects the estimated increase in revenue for the year.

-Annual broad money growth rate slightly decelerated to 20% at the end of May 2022, after registering a growth of 21% in April 2022.
-This growth was primarily driven by an increase in quasi money, owing to a substantial increase in transferable deposits (denominated in foreign currency) as well as other deposits.
-Similarly, narrow money registered a notable growth due to a rise in transferable deposits.
+Annual broad money growth rate decelerated to 15% at the end of August 2022, after registering a growth of 20% in July 2022.
+This growth was primarily driven by an increase in quasi money, owing to a substantial increase in foreign currency transferable deposits as well as other deposits denominated in national currency.
+Similarly, narrow money registered a modest growth solely due to a rise in transferable deposits.

-Export of goods and services is estimated to be at US$ 4 billion in 2021, an increase of 121% compared to 2020.
-The growth is mainly driven by the growth of exports of services in 2021, which is estimated to be at US$3.7 billion.
+Export of goods and services is estimated to be at US$ 3.95 billion in 2021, a 121% increase compared to 2020.
+The is mainly driven by the growth of exports of services in 2021.
 This reflects the strong growth in tourism receipts, owing to the recovery of the tourism sector following the COVID-19 pandemic.

 In 2020, balance on goods in percent of GDP stood at -39%, down from -43% in 2019.
 It is estimated to be at -42% in 2021 reflecting the increase in the imports during the year as well as the growth in GDP following the effects of COVID-19 pandemic.
 It is expected to remain around the same level in 2022.

 In 2020, imports of goods in percent of GDP stood at 46%, lower than the 49% recorded in 2019.
 This stemmed from the decline in imports due to the pandemic.
 The imports of goods in percent of GDP is estimated to be at 48% in 2021, largely due to the growth of imports during the year.